-Prior to the start of the adventure, the GM will need to sit down with each player and have them either select one of the pilots listed at the end of this section to play during the mission or have them create one of their own.
-If a player elects to take on the role of Major Cardenas (the ship's CAG), the players will need to decide what fighters they would like to fly: Hornets, Scimitars or Raptors.
-If no one chooses to play the Major, the GM may make a selection of their own or simply have the group fly Scimitars.
+Prior to the start of the campaign, the GM will need to sit down with each player and have them either select one of the campaign pilots to play or have them create one of their own.
+If one of the players decides to take on the role of Lieutenant Colonel "Whistler" Risko (the ship's CAG), the players will need to decide which fighters they would like to fly prior to each mission: Arrows, Hellcats, Thunderbolts, Crossbows or Stilettos.
+If no one chooses to play as Whistler, the GM may make a selection of their own or simply have the group fly the specific fighter type indicated in brackets for the mission.
+Also, each mission briefing is given by Whistler; if one of the players has taken on that role, the GM should have them read the briefing text out loud to the rest of the player group at the beginning of each mission; otherwise, the GM must assume the role themselves.
+Should Whistler die during the course of the campaign, the briefings will instead be delivered by Captain Codoc, Bhopal's CO.